What Will Cloud Computing Offer In 2025 To 2040

 As cloud adoption continues to grow, so too will the focus on cloud security.

-Future advancements in cloud security will likely include more sophisticated encryption methods, AI-driven threat detection, and advanced identity and access management (IAM) solutions.
+Future advancements in cloud security will likely include more sophisticated encryption techniques, AI-driven threat detection, and advanced identity and access management (IAM) solutions.

 With nearly 80% of organizations citing cloud security as their top concern, these innovations will be essential for ensuring the safety and integrity of cloud-based systems.